muhammadzkralla/Z-Articlez/spring/roadmap.md

 ## Week 7: Database Basics with MySQL and PostgreSQL

-Topics: Introduction to SQL, setting up the RDBMS, basic queries.
+Topics:
+* What is a database?
+* Introduction to SQL
+* Introduction to PostgreSQL and MySQL Server
+* Setting up the RDBMS
+* Basic queries

 Resources: